informal-org/informal/appy/templates/docs/tutorial.md

     x + y
 # [11, 22, 33, 44, 55]
 ```
-The loop will terminate when you reach the end of the smaller array.
+The loop will terminate when you reach the end of the smaller list.
 You can specify an explicit condition for whether the loop should "continue", having the iteration automatically "break" when it's false.
 ```ruby
 for x in [1..10] if x < 4: